Embargo Act of 1807: Impact on US trade

-The embargo effectively throttled American overseas trade.
-All areas of the nation suffered.
+The embargo had the dual effect of severely curtailing American overseas trade, while forcing industrial concerns to invest new capital into domestic manufacturing in the United States.
 In commercial New England and the Middle Atlantic, ships sat idle.
 In agricultural areas, particularly the South, farmers and planters could not sell crops internationally.
-Scarcity of European goods stimulated American manufacturing, particularly in the North, but with manufacturing in its infancy and with Britain still able to export to America particularly through Canada, that benefit did not compensate for the loss of trade and economic momentum.
+The scarcity of European goods stimulated American manufacturing, particularly in the North, and textile manufacturers began to make massive investments in cotton mills.
+However, as Britain was still able to export to America particularly through Canada, that benefit did not immediately compensate for present loss of trade and economic momentum.
 A 2005 study by the economic historian Douglas Irwin estimates that the embargo cost about 5% of America's 1807 gross national product.

-Miniature engraved teapots were manufactured to bolster flagging popular support for the Embargo Act.
-The slogans on the teapots were intended to reinforce the principles driving the government's ongoing embargo against Britain and France.
+Miniature teapots were manufactured, engraved with slogans intended to bolster flagging popular support for the Embargo Act.

 Case studies

-A case study of Rhode Island shows the embargo to have devastated shipping-related industries, wrecked existing markets, and caused an increase in opposition to the Democratic–Republican Party.
-Smuggling was widely endorsed by the public, which viewed the embargo as a violation of its rights.
-Public outcry continued and helped the Federalists regain control of the state government in 1808–1809.
+A case study of Rhode Island shows the embargo to have devastated shipping-related industries, wrecked existing markets, and broadened opposition to the Democratic–Republican Party.
+Much of the U.S. approved of smuggling, holding that the embargo violated their rights.
+Public outcry helped the Federalists regain control of Rhode Island state government in 1808–1809.
 The case is a rare example of American national foreign policy altering local patterns of political allegiance.

-Despite its unpopular nature, the Embargo Act had some limited unintended benefits to the Northeast, especially by driving capital and labor into New England textile and other manufacturing industries, which lessened America's reliance on British trade.
+Despite its unpopularity, the Embargo Act yielded limited and unintended benefits to the Northeast, driving capital and labor into New England textile and other manufacturing industries.
+It reduced U.S. reliance on British manufactured goods.
+But the growth in domestic industries didn't make up for the damage caused by the embargo.

 In Vermont, the embargo was doomed to failure on the Lake Champlain–Richeleiu River water route because of the state's dependence on a Canadian outlet for produce.
 At St. John, Lower Canada, £140,000 worth of goods smuggled by water were recorded there in 1808, a 31% increase over 1807.
 Shipments of ashes to make soap nearly doubled to £54,000, but those of lumber dropped by 23% to £11,200.
 Manufactured goods, which had expanded to £50,000 since Jay's Treaty in 1795, fell by over 20%, especially articles made near tidewater.
 Newspapers and manuscripts recorded more lake activity than usual, despite the theoretical reduction in shipping that should accompany an embargo.
 The smuggling was not restricted to water routes, as herds were readily driven across the uncontrollable land border.
 Southbound commerce gained two thirds overall, but furs dropped a third.
 Customs officials maintained a stance of vigorous enforcement throughout, and Gallatin's Enforcement Act (1809) was a party issue.
 Many Vermonters preferred the embargo's exciting game of revenuers versus smugglers, which brought high profits, versus mundane, low-profit normal trade.